NCAA puts Auburn hoops on 4 years probation, suspends Pearl

 “Further, when the head coach became aware of potentially problematic situations involving the associate head coach, he failed to ask reasonable and pertinent questions.
 These shortcomings allowed violations to go undetected.”

-Pearl has had a previous run-in with the NCAA.
+Pearl has had previous run-ins with the NCAA.
 Tennessee had fired Pearl in 2011 after the NCAA charged him with unethical conduct and then additional violations surfaced.

+“The panel did take into consideration the previous show cause and decided it is an aggravating factor and was factored into the penalty for coach Pearl,” said Vincent Nicastro, the panel’s chief hearing officer and deputy commissioner and chief operating officer of the Big East Conference.

+Pearl was in the final months of his show cause penalty when Auburn hired him.

 “The associate head coach violated the trust of his student-athletes and their families,” the panel wrote in its decision.
 “Rather than protect them, he intentionally brought opportunists into the Auburn men’s basketball program and, using his influence, introduced them to the student-athletes and their families.”